wareya/BBAE/design.md

 fmul f f
 fdiv f f
 frem f f

+fneg f // sign-negates a float (e.g. x * -1.0), producing a float of the same type fbool f // produces 0u8 if the float is 0.0 or -0.0, and 1u8 otherwise (including producing 1u8 for NaN) fnan f // produces 1u8 if the float is NaN, and 0u8 otherwise

 trim <type> i // cast integer to given type, which must be the same size or smaller. bitwise truncation, trims away any higher bits. qext <type> i // quick extend integer into the given type, which must be the same size or larger. any new bits contain arbitrary data. (arbitrary data is not undefined and not poison.)